 Work time lost for counseling or rehabilitation will be charged to accrued sick leave, vacation leave, and/or leave without pay.
 In the case of a formal supervisory referral by a supervisor, the first counseling/rehabilitation session that results in time lost will not be charged to an employee's accrued leave time or to leave without pay.

 5. Medical Benefits for Counseling/Rehabilitation Services

-The EAP offers up to five counseling sessions per household per fiscal year at no cost to the employee.
-Any counseling or treatment beyond these five sessions will be referred to another provider, and the charges assessed by that provider are the responsibility of the individual.
+The EAP offers up to six counseling sessions per EAP-eligible employee per fiscal year at no cost to the employee.
+Any counseling or treatment beyond these six sessions will be referred to another provider, and the charges assessed by that provider are the responsibility of the individual.
 In many cases, further counseling by another provider can come under the benefits of the employee's health plan (please refer to plan booklet).

 6. Americans with Disabilities Act (ADA)

 The ADA prohibits restricting the employment opportunities of qualified individuals who are participating in a supervised drug rehabilitation program and who are no longer engaging in such use and individuals erroneously regarded as being current drug users.